Biomarkers to Predict Time to Plasma HIV RNA Rebound

 NOTE: Candidate recall or documentation is acceptable.

-- One documented plasma HIV-1 RNA that is below the limit of detection of the
+- One documented plasma HIV-1 RNA that is below the limit of detection of an

 FDA-approved assays (limit of detection: 75, 50, 40, or 20 copies/mL) between 12 and 24 months prior to the screening HIV-1 RNA and one documented HIV-1 RNA that is below the limit of detection of the FDA-approved assays (limit of detection: 75, 50, 40, or 20 copies/mL) collected fewer than 12 months prior to the screening HIV-1 RNA.

-- Plasma HIV-1 RNA level of <20 copies/mL obtained by the Roche TaqMan v2.0 assay or <40 copies/mL obtained by the Abbott assay, within 60 days prior to entry.
+- Plasma HIV-1 RNA level below the limit of assay quantification within 90 days prior to entry.

 Absolute neutrophil count (ANC) ≥750 cells/mm3 Hemoglobin ≥11.0 g/dL for men and ≥10.0 g/dL for women Platelet count ≥100,000/mm3 Creatinine ≤1.5 mg/dL Aspartate aminotransferase(AST) (SGOT) ≤1.5x upper limit of normal (ULN) Alanine aminotransferase (ALT) (SGPT) ≤1.5x ULN